fowlong/fab/README.md

 # PDF Editor

 This repository hosts an experimental PDF editor that combines a Fabric.js overlay with a PDF.js bitmap underlay to offer direct manipulation of true PDF content streams.
-The long-term goal is a full incremental editor that rewrites text, image, and vector path objects in-place without rasterisation.
+The current milestone delivers end-to-end support for translating, rotating, and scaling text runs and image XObjects on the first page of a document.
+Edits are persisted via incremental saves so the original bytes remain intact and the updated file can be downloaded immediately.

 ## Project layout